The Man

 The best rock albums from the 60’s through today, and in fact, the best jazz albums over the decades are the ones that captured the performance of a band playing on a tightrope without a net.
 The danger of players stretching their skills up to that point of almost failure injects an excitement that is impossible to capture in a quantized to the grid, pitch-corrected ProTools environment.
 While this album was recorded at home during the most constrained of times, having musicians of a high caliber who can run through a few takes and choose the best one (just like The Beatles and just about every other band of days gone by) keeps that energy, excitement, danger in the music – and that translates well on Foucault’s Pendulum.
 A true hybrid of the modern age with a vintage recording methodology keeping that vitality in the music for the listener to enjoy.

 Going forward, Robert has his next album locked and loaded – vocal sessions are being lined up with more outside collaborators to finish it off, and it will be released as a stand-alone but it truly is a companion piece.
 “To Sleep, Perchance to Dream…” is a collection of songs that were originally intended to be part of a double CD that included Foucault’s Pendulum weaved into its fabric, but both from a focus and practical perspective they were broken into two separate releases.
-They still have connections to each other, as some musical themes are shared to different effects.
+The two projects still have traceable connections to each other, as some musical themes are shared across the pieces on both to different effects.
 The audience who have both projects will hear the connection, but neither album suffers as a stand-alone project.
 It is just a richer experience for the loyal patron to have both.

 Style of Music